switch263/steamMarketTracker/README.md

 # steamMarketTracker
 Simple project to keep an eye on the value of steam market objects.

+Heavily inspired by (and initially forked from, before I decided to rewrite) https://github.com/Neph0/steamMarketWatcher

 # Current Functionality
 <none. it's a new project.>